SAMM — SecuryTik Active Mikrotik

 Application-aware QoS

-The QoS tab turns the apps and sites SAMM already sees on the
+The QoS view (a sub-tab of Websites & Apps) turns the apps and sites

-router into a download-priority plan.
-Drag each app from the pool into one of eight
+SAMM already sees on the router into a download-priority plan.
+Drag each app from the pool into

-left in the pool are not shaped.
+last; apps left in the pool are not shaped.
 Optionally cap any app's download speed (for example

 10M) and set a total download ceiling for priority to compete for.
 Auto-distribute